-The ultimate role of marketing is to not only increase awareness and consideration, but to generate quality sales leads for the sales team.
+The ultimate role of marketing is not only to increase awareness and consideration, but to generate quality sales leads for the sales team.
 And of course, the role of the sales team is to convert the leads into opportunities that will close quickly and for top dollar.
-So, if it is marketing’s responsibility to help sales “fill the funnel” or “build the pipeline” we wanted to dig into some of the most effective ways to accomplish this is today’s B2B marketing world.
+So, if it is marketing’s responsibility to help sales “fill the funnel” or “build the pipeline”, we wanted to dig into some of the most effective ways to accomplish this is today’s B2B marketing world.

 So, if it all starts with the qualified lead… how can the marketing department help the sales team by generating more quality sales leads?

 In today’s B2B marketing environment there are three common strategies that marketers use to help the sales teams secure the critical first sales meeting.

 Of course, content marketing is all the rage these days, and for a good reason.
 By creating informative and entertaining content and sharing it for free on your website, you build trust and authority with your target market.
 These are powerful elements that can be used to increase consideration for your products and services.
 When visitors to your website attribute real value to your content and a well thought out conversion strategy is executed to convert these visitors to sales leads, your website can be the goose that lays the golden egg!

 This is the old standard these days.
 Most businesses have some form of email marketing activity going on.
 Even though open rates have fallen over the years, email can still pack a punch when integrated with a sophisticated content marketing strategy.
 The key is getting the prospects to engage with the business so that your sales force can quickly begin to qualify and build a business relationship.

 Some will tell you telemarketing is dead.
 However, it is very much alive and still extremely effective because it is proactive and gets to the meeting faster than just about any other marketing activity.
 Whether you leverage an internal team for calling or deploy an outsourced marketing firm, you should consider telemarketing.